M4RC034/SER-Align/README.md

 https://doi.org/10.21437/Interspeech.2023-293
 ```

-### Results are stored in results.txt for your reference.
+### Results are stored in result.txt for your reference.

 # 💬 Contact
 For questions or collaborations, please open an issue or contact [40921126l@ntnu.edu.tw].